 Besides midterm and final exams and quizzes, there might be other assignments/projects/reports that students may be required to submit throughout the term.
 Students are expected to submit their assignments on or before the submission deadline as announced on the course outlines.
-Late submissions are usually not accepted by many of the instructors.
+Late submissions are usually not accepted by many of the lecturers.

-Sometimes, instructors may make amendments to the submission dates.
+Sometimes, lecturers may make amendments to the submission dates.
 In that case, this will be announced on the department's web page (http://english.neu.edu.tr) as well as the Facebook page (NEU English).
 It is the students' responsibility to follow the course outline for each course and submit their assignments on time.

-Individual instructors may have different policies regarding the submission of assignments.
-Some instructors may require these to be submitted online (via e-mail or through Turnitin) and some may require them to be typed on the computer and printed out.
-Students should not submit any assignments through the secretaries.
+Individual lecturers may have different policies regarding the submission of assignments.
+Some lecturers may require these to be submitted online (via UZEBIM or through Turnitin) and some may require them to be typed on the computer and printed out.
 All assignments should be submitted to the lecturers directly.